zefeng-su/Python-Blender-Add-ons/README.md

 ## town_generator_addon.py
 Generates trees and houses on top of a terrain.
 User can tweak various parameters such as number of trees/houses, their placement density, etc. </br>
+3D models not included.
+Download free models online from resources such as TurboSquid and Sketchfab.
+Refer to example_JSON.json in this repository on how to write your config.json to list the path location of the models to generate.
+Refer to video video on where to update the path location in the source code. </br>
 Demo: https://youtu.be/tdL4V4aNnwk